FREE shipping within New Zealand

 |Size (mm):||140 w x 210 h x 5 d|

-Immaculate condition, still as new.
+Immaculate original condition, still as new.
 Images depict all need to know detail.

 Rangiatea Church in Otaki, New Zealand was the oldest Maori Anglican church in New Zealand.
 Originally completed in 1851, the building was burnt down by an arsonist in 1995, and by 2003 the church had been completely rebuilt.